 The warehouse was filled with broken pieces of the carousel, picked out in pools of light from above.
 A shattered chariot squatted on a pallet and cracked pieces of horses where piled up haphazardly.
 Wartimus felt a strange unease and he hissed at the others to stop and be quiet.
 He could hear a dry, rubbing sound, like charcoal on a tombstone relief.
 The hairs on Wartimus' arms sprang erect.
 Horripilation, he thought.
 His father's lessons as a child never left him.
 The sound grew louder and he dropped into a defensive crouch.

 Sticky was the first to die.
 His skull sheared off in perfect silence, like he had walked through an invisible wire.
-He fell backward before any could process what had happened, and the gout of blood from his sectioned brain drenched Helenique.
+He fell backward before any could process what had happened, and a gout of blood from his sectioned brain drenched Helenique.
 Her scream shocked Wartimus into action.
 He tackled Andrea from behind and covered her with his body.
-Helenique's scream cut off as she crumbled to the ground, sliced as thinly as expensive ham from crown to the soles of her feet.
+Helenique's scream cut off as she crumbled to the ground, sliced as thinly as expensive ham from crown of her head to the soles of her feet.
 A wave of her blood washed over Wartimus and Andrea, who was locked in a silent scream.
 Max was barking, sounding almost hoarse from the volume.
 He scrambled back from the corpses and stood his ground.
 Something pink and grey and wet whipped out of the shadows and beheaded Max with a final, startled yip.

 Wartimus sprang to his feet and began dragging Andrea toward the door.
 She was trying to get to her feet to run when a rotted tentacle shot out the shadows and latched onto her boot.
 Wartimus threw his arms around her torso and heaved with all his strength.
 The boot came off, Andrea's perfect, pale foot practically glowing in the dim light of the warehouse.
 She laughed with relief until the tentacle latched onto her foot and lower calf.
 Wartimus pulled again, hoping to break its hideous grip.
-The skin of Andrea's lower leg came off like a loose sock.
+The skin of Andrea's lower leg and foot came off like a loose sock.